Employment and employee benefits in Switzerland: overview

 Employee rights on insolvency

-In the case of bankruptcy proceedings, claims of employees derived from the employment relationship which arose during the six months prior to the opening of the proceedings are satisfied in priority out of the proceeds of the bankrupt estate.
+In the case of bankruptcy proceedings, claims of employees resulting from the employment relationship which arose during the six months prior to the opening of the proceedings are satisfied in priority out of the proceeds of the bankrupt estate.

 State guarantee fund